Season 5, Ep 44 - Coach (w/ Rekha Shankar)

 I've heard that before.

-But your wife sounds like, I mean, the fact that she chimed in and gave you the courage to coach, I mean, that's a beautiful story and sounds like a lovely woman, of course,
+But your wife sounds amazing.
+I mean, the fact that she chimed in and gave you the courage to coach, I mean, that's a beautiful story and sounds like a lovely woman, of course,

+centaur.
 Do you guys have lovely people in your life to encourage you when you don't think you could do something?
+Yeah, I mean, I have my cousin Arnie here.

 Yeah, and I have this app on my phone that encourages me to walk all the way to Mordor.
+So we all have someone.

-Wow, it is so beautiful that you have an app that is by your side all the time.
+Wow.
+It is so beautiful that you have an app that is by your side all the time.

 Thick and thin, sickness and health.
+That's very don't cherish that.

 Did you say thickness and health?

-I guess for a horse, thickness and health makes sense.
+Was that your vows?
+Was that part of your vow?
+Do you mind sharing your vows?
+I guess we're a horse, thickness and health makes sense.

 I could share my vows.
+I remember them.

-I said, Meredith, you are my moon, and thus, here is my ode to you.
+you are my moon, and thus, here is my ode to you.

 You are the moon above a glistening pond.